 - Dianne Tavenner, Founder and CEO, Summit Public Schools

 - Nicholas Christakis, Sterling Professor of Social and Natural Science, Yale University

 - Nikole Hannah-Jones, Investigative Reporter, The New York Times Magazine

 Choose from more than 70 breakout sessions led by practitioners, policymakers, and education innovators in order to:

 - Learn new skills and tools such as measurement for improvement, empathy tools and techniques, data visualization, coaching inquiry cycles, and leading improvement reviews;

 - Get all the practical takeaways you need on initiating and growing networks, setting up a network hub for success, network leadership, and measuring network health; and

 - Discover how practitioners and organizations are applying principles of networked improvement science to achieve better educational outcomes, and hear lessons learned from leaders who have taken on improvement work.

 Make connections and join the largest — and growing — community of educators, researchers, innovators, and policymakers dedicated to challenging the status quo and changing how the education field learns to improve.

-The Carnegie Foundation’s fifth annual Summit on Improvement in Education, scheduled at the San Francisco Marriott Marquis April 3-5, 2018, draws more than a thousand of the best minds at the vanguard of improving education.
+The Carnegie Foundation’s sixth annual Summit on Improvement in Education, scheduled at the San Francisco Marriott Marquis April 16-18, 2019, draws more than a thousand of the best minds at the vanguard of improving education.
 This event provides a singular opportunity to expand your knowledge of the principles, skills, and tools of networked improvement science in order to address complex problems in education.
 Come to participate in the largest — and growing — community of educators, researchers, innovators, and policymakers dedicated to challenging the status quo and changing how the education field learns to improve.